Static Hovering Realization for Multirotor Aerial Vehicles with Tiltable Propellers: Conclusions

 \section{Conclusions}

 In this paper we present a thorough analysis of the static hovering ability of MRAV platforms with tiltable propellers, and present the algebraic conditions to achieve and sustain desired static hovering properties.
 To do so, we formally introduce and model such platforms, and present an allocation map for any MRAV with tiltable propellers.
 Then we present the conditions for a platform to hover at a single orientation, in a plane, or in $\nR{3}$.
 Furthermore, we present the conditions for a platform to sustain achieved hovering, and present a numerical metric that reflects the stability of each hovering orientation.
-Based on the presented conditions, we introduce a class of MRAVs referred to as Critically Statically Hoverable platforms, which are platforms that cannot sustain static hovering without active propeller tilting.
+Based on the presented conditions, we introduce a class of MRAVs referred to as Critically Statically Hoverable (CSH) platforms, which are platforms that cannot sustain static hovering without active propeller tilting.
 In addition, we present a thorough simulation study to test and validate the presented conditions.
 These simulations show clearly the effect of the presented numerical metric (LHI) on the platform's dynamic response and ability to apply different forces and moments.
+Moreover, these simulations show clearly that a platform with $N\leq3$ is a CSH platform, where the dimension of the moment set with fixed propellers is less than $N$, even if the platform is OD when all of its propellers are fully functional.

 Based on the fundamental conditions and properties discussed in this paper, future studies could include the optimization of minimal CSH platform design to maximize the LHI metric at different orientations.
 Alternatively, future studies could use the LHI metric in the control loop, where a controller that advantages orientations with higher LHI is expected to achieve more stable static hovering.